All Episodes

 In doing so, they contributed to the crisis, but they did not precipitate it.

-Now technically he's right.
+Now, technically, he's right.

-He's sitting over there at Fannie Mae.
+He's sitting over there at Fannie Mae, Barney Franks Fannie.

-Maybe he's getting orders.
+May And he's getting orders.

-GSE means government-sponsored uh entities.
+GSE means government-sponsored entities.

-So he had Chris Dodd and Barney Frank in the Senate and the House respectively, demanding that under the uh under the title of affordable housing, affordable housing, they had to get people in homes that had no business being in homes because they couldn't afford it.
+So you had Chris Dodd and Barney Frank in the Senate and the House respectively demanding that under the title of affordable housing, affordable housing.

-But it was unfair they couldn't afford it, so we're just gonna get them in there anyway.
+But it was unfair they couldn't afford it.

 The banks were forced to make loans.

-He basically is saying the same thing Greenspan did over investment in housing.
+He basically is saying the same thing Greenspan did, overinvestment in housing.

 Translation, we put too many people in houses that had no business being in houses.